Our Past Productions

 July 2025

-Two of our members, Paul McNally and Mary Onions have been working with The Marlowe Theatre's Writing Room to develop new full-length plays.
-They were premiered in rehearsed readings with professional directors and actors at The Marlowe in July.
+Two of our members, Paul McNally and Mary Onions, have been working with the Marlowe Theatre's Writers' Room to develop brand-new full-length plays.
+They premiered as staged readings with professional directors and actors at the Marlowe Theatre in July 2025.

 Released on Licence